Kashmir Great Lakes

 Accommodation and Camping

 All the nights we stayed at camping tents.
 As this trek is in the remote and wild parts of Kashmir, be prepared for very basic and minimalistic facilities.
-But camping in the wild has its own charm and has the spectacular views throughout the trek.
+But camping in the wild has its own charm and has spectacular views throughout the trek.

 Tents at Kashmir Great Lakes